-The crane has one primary, two secondary level indicators.
-An optional secondary level indicator is available for the crane cab.
+The crane has one primary, one secondary level indicator and one optional secondary level indicator.
 The primary level indicator is used to verify the accuracy of the secondary level indicators.

-The primary level indicator is located behind the turret bearing (1) (Figure 3-1).
-The secondary level indicators are located in the outrigger control boxes (6) (Figure 3-1).
+The primary level indicator is located at the back of the crane at the top of the rear outrigger box (1) (Figure 3-1).
+The secondary level indicator is located on the back of the truck down on the T-box frame (6) (Figure 3-1).

-The optional secondary level indictor is located in the crane cab (24) (Figure 3-3) and is installed when the optional handheld outrigger control for the crane cab is purchased.
+The optional secondary level indictor is located in the crane cab (4) (Figure 3-3) and is installed when a second handheld outrigger control box for the crane cab is purchased.